stefanjwojcik/cats_and_dogs/README.md

 ```

-Finally, we train our Support Vector Machine (SVM).
+Now, it's time to train our Support Vector Machine (SVM).
+The SVM will leverage these embeddings to actually classify images.
 If you don't know what an SVM is, [the Wikipedia entry](https://en.wikipedia.org/wiki/Support-vector_machine) for SVM's is actually quite good.
 The essence of the SVM is that it determines a 'support vector' that maximizes the 'distance' between the cat and dog classes we're trying to classify.
 The support vector is the subset of the embeddings which display the maximum difference between the 'cat' and 'dog' examples in the data.

+We will train the model and use K-fold cross-validation to pump out the results.
+K-fold cross-validation essentially cuts our training data into equally-sized slices and reserves one of them for evaluating the model's performance.
+Then we'll spit out the model performance on those reserved slices.

 And the results are not bad!
-Keep in mind the data are perfectly balanced 50/50 and we used an absurdly small amount of data.
-90% accuracy on such a small dataset is nothing to sneeze at.
+Keep in mind the cat/dog classes are perfectly balanced 50/50, and we used an absurdly small amount of data.

-There are a number of places to go from here.
-The next thing to try is retraining the upper layers.
-That would yield higher accuracy, but we'll save that for another post.

 ```julia
 # SVM definition